autowarefoundation/autoware.universe/benchmarking/perception_benchmark_tool/README.md

 ## Result

-The evaluation result of the Perception pipeline on the waymo dataset is presented below.
+The evaluation result of the Perception pipeline on the Waymo Dataset is presented below.

 In our perception pipeline, we assumed the width and length of pedestrians to be 1 meter.
 Waymo Dataset has so strict tracking evaluation IoU scores.
 (Vehicle: 0.7 , Pedestrian and Cyclist: 0.5).
 For this reason with given default values, pedestrians and cyclists do not match our perception pipeline.

-For more realistic results for pedestrians, we need to change the bounding box description of pedestrians.
+For more realistic pedestrian results, we need to change the bounding box description of pedestrians.

 ### lidar_centerpoint